dcsil/CSC491/presentations/best_practices_tech.md

 - Examples include: Redis and Memcache
 - Depends on your use case.
    - Example: Redis is good for smaller datasets and can use 1 core
-   - Example: Memcached is better on a larger dataset, worse per-core performance, but can use multiple cores
+   - Example: Memcache is better on a larger dataset, worse per-core performance, but can use multiple cores

 ---